open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 Adding lots of small well factored code adds some overhead to the library we are instrumenting.
 It may result in unnecessary allocations, method dispatching, and other performance overhead.
 It will end up contributing to building large backtraces and making it harder to understand what is happening in the application, which will likely result in additional filtering logic.

-In cases when code uses monkey patching, it runs the risk of _adding_ methods that conflict with the internal implementatation of the library that may result in unexpected behavior and bugs.
+In cases when code uses monkey patching, it runs the risk of _adding_ methods that conflict with the internal implementatation of the library and may result in unexpected behavior and bugs.

 Avoid instrumenting every method in a library, instead focus on the methods the provide the _most_ insights into what typically causes performance problems for applications, e.g. I/O and network calls.

 Hopefully in the near future, we will be able to provide [OTel Profiling](https://opentelemetry.io/blog/2024/profiling/) to help users gain an even deeper understanding of what is happening in their applications at a more granular level.

+#### Avoid Adding Custom Extensions (E_TOOMANYOPTIONS)

+Though your instrumentation may accept configurations options to customize the output, you should consider that the more options you add, the more complexity you will have to manage.

+You should _avoid_ adding options that allow custom code blocks to be executed as part of the instrumentation.
+It is often difficult to predict error modes and the performance impact custom code will have on your instrumentation, which in turn will impact the service being instrumented.

+You should steer users towards post processing as part of the OTel Collector, which has a richer and more powerful toolset, and execute out of the application critical code path.

 ## Enable CI